chef-boneyard/yum-pgdg/README.md

-yum-pdgd Cookbook
+yum-pgdg Cookbook
 ============

-The yum-pdgd cookbook takes over management of the default repositoryids that ship with pgdg.
+The yum-pgdg cookbook takes over management of the default repositoryids that ship with pgdg.
 It allows attribute manipulation of `pgdg`.